 Disasters can occur any time.
 It does not matter the kind of computer you are using because even the best computers are affected by disasters.
-Fortunately, you can recover such data and bring your system back to function by using open source Data Recovery Tools.
+Fortunately, you can recover such data and bring your system back to function by using open source Digital Forensic or Data Recovery Tools.
 They are very advantageous because you will not be bound to agreements or subscribe to licences associated with other data recovery service providers.
 In addition, open source tools allow you to rework the source codes so as to satisfy your specific needs.
 They include SystemRescueCD, Parted Magic, TestDisk, dd, BackTrack, Helix, Security Tools Distribution, Linux and many more.
 We shall take you through different types of data recovery using open source data recovery tools.

 These Are The Types of Data Recovery